mkornyev/FLP-Inventory/README.md

 ### Deployment (Ongoing)

+You will follow these directions if there is an EC2 instance created with a docker image running:

 The AWS/EC2 deployment of the FLP Inventory app is managed using Docker Compose.

+To update the code/website: You will checkout a new branch or pull the new code that you wish to update the EC2 instance/website with.
+Then, you will need to build the image and volume mounts with the specified command(s) below.
+Afterwards, you can start the docker with the up command below.
+A good resource to see past history of commands to verify your process is `cat ~/.bash_history`.
+This will give you a good sense of how past updates have occurred.

-You will need to ensure that the SQLite database file, `db.sqlite3`, is moved into the `deploy` directory.
+Firstly, you will need to ensure that the SQLite database file, `db.sqlite3`, is moved into the `deploy` directory (i.e. `deploy/env`).
-Additionally, you will need to copy the `env` file from Google Drive (containing deployment secrets) to the `deploy` directory (i.e., `deploy/env`).
+Secondly, you will need to copy the `env` file from Google Drive (containing deployment secrets) to the `deploy` directory (i.e. `deploy/env`).
+Finally, you will need to copy the `settings.yaml` file from the Google Drive (containing Google API client ID and secrets) to the root directory (`/home/ec2-user/github`) of the repository (`cd ..` if within the `deploy` directory).

+To build the docker image, you should run:

+	$ docker-compose build <name>

 To launch the server, you should run:

 	$ docker-compose up -d